 - Replace the operations focus to delivering incremental value at shorter cadences for larger initiatives.

-LPM based on Lean principles and built through a better understanding of customer value, remedies some challenges and pain points in large organizations.
+LPM based on Lean principles and built through a better understanding of customer value remedies some challenges and pain points in large organizations.

 5 Principles of Lean Management

 Lean begins with clearly identifying your team’s objectives, and using those to establish criteria.
 Selecting the right project means satisfying the needs of your target audience or stakeholders.
-Therefore, in order to introduce a Lean management style, you should know who your stakeholders are and what they want.
+Therefore, to introduce a Lean management style, you should know who your stakeholders are and what they want.